aerickson/osx_desktop_image_changer/README_sonoma.md

 The new strategy is to build out symlink trees and point OS X at the directory.

+See the `linkfavs*` scripts for an implementation of this.

+Once the linkfavs scripts have been run, in OS X's Wallpaper Preference Pane, select 'Add Folder or Album' and select the desired folder.

 ## research

 ### details about how OS X 15 changes things